Azure/ResourceModules/modules/compute/gallery/application/README.md

 | [`supportedOSType`](#parameter-supportedostype) | string | This property allows you to specify the supported type of the OS that application is built for. |
 | [`tags`](#parameter-tags) | object | Tags for all resources. |

+### Parameter: `name`

+Name of the application definition.

+- Required: Yes
+- Type: string

+### Parameter: `galleryName`

+The name of the parent Azure Compute Gallery.
+Required if the template is used in a standalone deployment.

+- Required: Yes
+- Type: string

 ### Parameter: `customActions`

 A list of custom actions that can be performed with all of the Gallery Application Versions within this Gallery Application.

 - Required: No
 - Type: array
 - Default: `[]`